Miroslav Čopjak: Managerial career

 On 16 May 2003, he became the coach of Lukullus Świt Nowy Dwór Mazowiecki, with whom, for the first time in the history of the club, he was promoted to the Ekstraklasa through play-offs against Szczakowianka Jaworzno.
 He stayed there until 2 November 2003, as he was dismissed after 10 games by club officials due to poor performance.
-On 26 May 2005, he was appointed coach of the Odra Opole with which in the 2005/2006 season he took 2nd place in the 3rd group of the 3rd league and then he was promoted to the 2nd league after the play-offs against Radomiak Radom.
+On 26 May 2005, he was appointed coach of the Odra Opole with which in the 2005–06 season he took second place in the third group of the third league and then he was promoted to the second league after the play-offs against Radomiak Radom.
 He was released from Odra Opole on 19 November 2006, after poor results in the autumn round.

 From July 2021 until his death in December 2021, he was a manager of Piast Cieszyn in the Polish regional league.

 Death

-He died in December 2021 at the age of 58.
+He died on 20 December 2021 at the age of 58.
 On 23 December 2021, he was buried at the cemetery in Karviná, Czech Republic.